nus-cs2103-AY2122S1/ip/docs/README.md

 ### 8. List archived tasks
 StuDo is able to show you the tasks you have archived.

-### 9. Remove archived tasks
+### 9. Delete archived tasks
-StuDo is able to remove tasks from your list of archived tasks anytime.
+StuDo is able to delete tasks from your list of archived tasks anytime.

 ## Usage